sf-wdi-18/Catchphrase.ly/README.md

 We're starting from nothing, so let's break this into subgoals:

-1. *We'll want to connect every new project to a GitHub repo.* You can start with a remote GitHub repo or star with a local directory.
+1. *We'll want to connect every new project to a GitHub repo.* You can start with a remote GitHub repo, or start with a local directory.

 	**Option A**: Make a GitHub repo for the project and clone it onto your computer.
 (This is like what we've been doing.)
 		* From your GitHub account, in the right side of the page's navbar, click the `+` button next to your user name.